Relative clause: Japanese

 Japanese does not employ relative pronouns to relate relative clauses to their antecedents.
 Instead, the relative clause directly modifies the noun phrase as an attributive verb, occupying the same syntactic space as an attributive adjective (before the noun phrase).

-In fact, since so-called i-adjectives in Japanese are technically intransitive stative verbs, it can be argued that the structure of the first example (with an adjective) is the same as the others.
+In fact, since so-called i-adjectives in Japanese can be analyzed as intransitive stative verbs, it can be argued that the structure of the first example (with an adjective) is the same as the others.
 A number of "adjectival" meanings, in Japanese, are customarily shown with relative clauses consisting solely of a verb or a verb complex:

 Often confusing to speakers of languages which use relative pronouns are relative clauses which would in their own languages require a preposition with the pronoun to indicate the semantic relationship among the constituent parts of the phrase.

-Here, the preposition "in" is missing from the Japanese ("missing" in the sense that the corresponding postposition would be used with the main clause verb in Japanese) Common sense indicates what the meaning is in this case, but the "missing preposition" can sometimes create ambiguity.
+Here, the preposition "in" is missing from the Japanese ("missing" in the sense that the corresponding postposition would be used with the main clause verb in Japanese).
+Common sense indicates what the meaning is in this case, but the "missing preposition" can sometimes create ambiguity.

 In this case, (1) is the context-free interpretation of choice, but (2) is possible with the proper context.

-Without more context, both (1) and (2) are equally viable interpretations of the Japanese.
+Without more context, both (1) and (2) are equally viable interpretations of the Japanese sentence.